abbbi/virtnbdbackup/README.md

 # Backup Examples

-Each backup for a virtual machine should be saved to an individual target directory.
+Each backup for a virtual machine must be saved to an individual target directory.
 Once the target directory includes an full backup, it can be used as base for further incremental or differential backups.